kylekatarnls/business-time/README.md

 ### Holidays

-By default, holidays has no particular opening hours, it will use the opening hours of the current day of week, but you can use a custom exception to link automatically holidays to custom opening hours:
+By default, holidays has no particular opening hours, it will use the opening hours of the current day of week, but you can use the `'holidaysAreClosed' => true` option to close the business on every holiday that is not specified otherwise in the `'exceptions'` option.
+Else you can use a custom exception handler to link holidays or any dynamic calculation as below:

 ```php
 BusinessTime::enable(Carbon::class, [